Khoisan revivalism

 Khoisan revivalism is the phenomenon of individuals claiming to be Khoisan (descendants) and defending indigenous rights.
-The Khoisan revival movement aims to confirm and demarginalize the cultural identity of the Khoisan in modern-day South Africa.
+The Khoisan revival movement aims to confirm and demarginalise the cultural identity of the Khoisan in modern-day South Africa.
 Khoisan revival is most active and likely to impact policy-making in Cape Town, in the Western Cape province of South Africa.
 The Koranna, Nama, San, Griqua, and Cape Khoi are among the Khoisan revivalist groups of the Western Cape.

 The growth of the Khoisan revival has been fueled by contemporary political discussions in South Africa about the potential of pre-1913 land claims and the recognition of Khoisan traditional authority.
-In order to support their pursuit of land claims, Khoisan revivalists emphasize ancestral kinship and question "coloured" identity.
+In order to support their pursuit of land claims, Khoisan revivalists emphasise ancestral kinship and question "coloured" identity.
 Rejecting the term Coloured as an oppressive colonialist and apartheid imposition is the foundation of the Khoisan revivalist movement.
-In that its adherents reject colour as the colonizers' caricature of the colonized, the Khoisan revivalist movement is fundamentally instrumentalist, due to the connection between the identity and land rights and restoration.
+In that its adherents reject colour as the colonisers' caricature of thecolonised, the Khoisan revivalist movement is fundamentally instrumentalist, due to the connection between the identity and land rights and restoration.
 In essence, Khoisan revivalism is both Coloured-rejectionist and exclusionist.
-It is rejectionist in the sense that Khoisan identity, which is rejected as the colonizer's twisted caricature of the colonized, is joyfully affirmed as an actual civilization with a long history.
+It is rejectionist in the sense that Khoisan identity, which is rejected as the coloniser's twisted caricature of the colonized, is joyfully affirmed as an actual civilisation with a long history.
 It is exclusive in the sense that it introduces a new justification for a position of relative privilege, even if it does not express the claim to be the actual indigenes of South Africa.
 Many wonder what it means for this revivalist movement, which asserts indigeneity and first nation status in South and Southern Africa, to do so under the title Khoisan, whose colonial and Eurocentric roots are generally known.
 Because they value their racial identity, most coloured people do not adhere to Khoisan revivalism, despite its expansion.
 Due to the historical contributions made by other demographic groups to coloured identity, many people also view assertions of Khoisan identification to be problematic.